pivotal/docs-tap/security-and-compliance/about.hbs.md

 # Security and compliance Overview

-Security is the foremost concern of Tanzu Application Platform.
+Security a primary focus for Tanzu Application Platform (commonly known as TAP).

 This section describes:

 [TLS and certificates](./tls-and-certificates/about.hbs.md)